KingiDE/Timetable/README.md

 Timetable originally was an one-weekend-project that I created to produce a good looking overview of my timetable for school.
 At one point I decided to release this idea to let many other people profit from this "software".
-In my case, I use this website to create a widget for my tablet
+In my case, I use this website to create a widget for my tablet.